API authentication with the Citrix ADC appliance

 Tokens exchanged during the API access mostly conform to the OAuth/OpenID Connect (OIDC) protocol.
 Access tokens that are used only for ‘delegated access’ conform to the OAuth protocol, whereas ID Tokens that comply with OIDC carry user information as well.
 Access tokens are normally an opaque or random blob of data.
 However, they can sometimes be singed tokens conforming to JWT (JSON Web Token) standards.
 ID Tokens are always signed JWTs.

 API Access with OAuth

-OAuth authentication type on a NetScaler appliance can be used to handle both OAuth and OIDC protocols.
+OAuth authentication type on a Citrix ADC appliance can be used to handle both OAuth and OIDC protocols.
 OIDC is an extension to the OAuth protocol.

-OAuthAction on a NetScaler appliance can be used to handle interactive clients such as browsers and native clients such as client apps.
-Interactive clients are redirected to Identity Provider for login using the OIDC protocol.
-Native clients can obtain tokens out of band and can present those tokens at a NetScaler appliance for access.
+OAuthAction on a Citrix ADC appliance can be used to handle interactive clients such as browsers and native clients such as client apps.
+Interactive clients are redirected to the identity provider for login using the OIDC protocol.
+Native clients can obtain tokens out of band and can present those tokens at a Citrix ADC appliance for access.